Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

-Makes the virtual Camera use the local frame of the Follow target, with roll set to 0.
+Makes the virtual camera use the local frame of the Follow target, with roll set to 0.

 |                                                    |                                            |
 | --------------------------------------------------------- | ----------------------------------------------------------- |